Watchdog reviews complaint about FBI surveillance warrant - WTMJ

 Concerns about the accuracy of surveillance applications sought under the Foreign Intelligence Surveillance Act, or FISA, were a prominent theme in Monday’s confirmation hearing of attorney general nominee Merrick Garland.
 Under repeated questioning from Republican senators, Garland stressed his belief in the need to be “careful” and precise in representations made in applications.

-Gartenlaub was never charged with any espionage-related crimes, but the Justice Department did bring child pornography charges after finding images on his hard drive.
+Gartenlaub has denied that accusation and was never charged with any espionage-related crimes, but federal prosecutors did bring child pornography charges after finding images on his hard drive.
 He was convicted in federal court in California and sentenced to more than three years in prison.

 He has long maintained his innocence, insisting that the files were not his, were never opened and date to a period in his life when numerous people had access to his computer while he lived at a beach house.
 In any event, he argues, the FBI had no basis to search his computers in the first place since there was no evidence he had conspired with China.